petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-articles/filtering-and-sorting-web-content-articles.md

    ![In the Configuration menu, select the structures you want to  highlight](./filtering-and-sorting-web-content-articles/images/02.png)

-1. In the modal that opens, select the structures you want to highlight and click *Add*.
+1. Select the structures you want to highlight and click *Add*.

 With the highlighted structures selected, a menu appears on the left with the Content Library option and the selected structures under the Highlighted Structures section.